StereoKit/StereoKit/docs/Pages/Reference/Sphere/Contains.md

 |[Vec3]({{site.url}}/Pages/Reference/Vec3.html) point|A point in the same coordinate space as this sphere.|
 |RETURNS: bool|True if in or on the sphere, false if outside.|

-A fast check to see if the given point is contained in or on a sphere!